ConorMurphy21/codeBeautifier/README.md

 * ```-d [outputFileName]``` Note: [outputFileName] must not have a file extension sets the output source file to [outpuFileName] with the same file extnesion as [InputCodeFile] and the output header file to [outputFielName].h
+* ```-b [blackList]``` [blackList] can be ALL, NONE, or OPS (Ignore case) see below for details.

+#### Blacklist

+This option is still a work and progress and I need your help!
+There are two ways my algorithm can deal with C/C++ Keywords.
+It can:
+1. It can combine all keywords in the text file so there are no keywords eg. Hello atomic_cancel World would become Hello_atomic_cancel World.
+2. It can redefine the keyword above the set of definitions so it can still be used by the other definitions, and then allow it to be redefined

+The first option will be effective 100% of the time.
+The second option is only effective for most keywords, but is a better looking solution.
+From my experience operator keyword such as 'and' and 'or', are not allowed to be redefined but everything else is.
+So I have added an option to blacklist certain sets of words based on your environment.
+My algorithm will run option 1 on the blacklisted words and option 2 on everything else.
+So far the only blacklisting options I have found is ALL, NONE, and my environment OPS(MinGW C++14).
+Which blacklists all the operators.
+Let me know what your environments need and I will add more blacklist options.
+By default I will set it to OPS, but that can change if there is a more common environment need.

 #### Count Flag